New dog, old tricks…

-So will John Wick enjoy a nice, relaxing retirement?
+So will John Wick enjoy a nice and super-relaxing retirement?

-John Wick: Chapter 2 (2017 Movie) Official Trailer – ‘Wick Goes Off’, Lionsgate Movies, http://www.youtube.com and pictures © Liongate Movies
+John Wick: Chapter 2 (2017 Movie) Official Trailer – ‘Wick Goes Off’, Lionsgate Movies and pictures © Liongate Movies

 There was so much more to learn about the characters and the rules of the Continental to learn.
 It was nice to see there was an Italian Branch of the Continental.
-Which makes you wonder is there one in every capital city?
-Is it run by an actor of a certain age that your mother / partner of a certain age would find irresistible?
-Does it have to be an actor of a certain age or could it be run by an actress of a certain age (for your dad / partner of a certain age), say Judi Dench running the London branch?
-Leading to the question of whether James Bond is actually a pseudonym for John Wick, and M is actually a W and it stands for Winston…. and … please, can Chapter 3 come out very soon because I’m aching to see who get’s on John Wick’s wick..?
+This makes you wonder is there one in every capital city?
+Is it run by an actor or actress of a certain age that those of a certain age would find irresistible?

 Weeper Rating: 😦😦 😦 /10